Traditional Chinese Unique Character Counter

 coverage rank = characters sorted by descending count

-Because Chinese frequency is steeply skewed, the top of the ranked list accounts for a large share of the running text.
+Because Chinese character frequency is steeply skewed, the top of the ranked list accounts for a large share of the running text.
 The unique-to-total ratio then summarises how varied the vocabulary is: a low ratio means heavy repetition, a high ratio means dense, diverse vocabulary.